 My favorite time of year for hiking these areas was late in June to early July, depending upon the timing of the spring rains and the arrival of warm weather.
 In the northern tier states, there isn’t really a spring wildflower season; most of the color happens at the beginning of summer.
 On June 28, the day this image was captured, it was pretty darn colorful, with all the wildflowers, juniper and cedar foliage, and the grassy hills in the background.

 By August, North Dakota typically gets hot and dry, and scenes such as this one lose much of their color and turn brown.
 By mid-September, though, some of the color returns, as the trees begin changing color and large yellow patches of goldenrod and rabbitbrush make their appearance.
 There are more wildlfowers to see if there are fall rainshowers, and if the first hard frost doesn’t come early.
-Such was the case in 2007, when I captured this photo of a bumblebee visiting a goldenrod patch near my house.
+Such was the case in 2007, when I captured a photo of a bumblebee visiting a goldenrod patch near my house (displayed above).

 One thing the Torgersons did early on was to build many bird nesting boxes on the fenceposts in and around their property.
 This has attracted a large number of brightly colored tree swallows (often mis-identified as mountain bluebirds) during the warm season, which are fun to watch.
 In 2008 I spent an entire morning just taking bird photos, a couple of which I’ve shared here.
 I discovered that many yellow-headed blackbirds make their home in the wetlands around the marina.

 It’s been many years since I visited Whitetail Bay, but I hope the blue tree swallows still return to the hillside east of the bay every summer!